 When using Windows 10, the user account managed by your PC is set as the default user.
 This automatically takes into place as you start your Windows 10 PC.
 While this is normal, many times you may set up a separate user profile and for some reason, your PC now, starts up with this new profile automatically.

 This can be annoying since, you did not want it to be the default user account at the 1st place.
 And, you now want to change the default user at startup in your Windows 10 PC to the original one.
 Alternatively, you may also want to change your system to boot with your Local account instead of Admin account.

 The good thing is, it can be done pretty easily.
-Let’s see how to change the default user at startup in Windows 10.
+Let’s see how to change the default user at startup in Windows 10 or windows 11.